LostImbecile/SZFetchGUI/README.md

 This was rushed during writing due to time constraints so if you have any questions feel free to contact me, comments are sparse but there's hopefully little to modify for changes you may need.

+For info on LocresLib see [here](https://github.com/akintos/UnrealLocres), I use it to read locres files and match their names with the ID of the character for all languages.